Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_2/flask/README.md

 ```

-### STEP 2: Use SCP Command to Transfer Files to Raspberry Pie
+### STEP 2: Use SCP Command to Transfer Files to Raspberry Pi
 ```bash
 scp host.zip [user@]DEST_HOST:]/[path to directory]
 ```